ErikKassubek/ADVOCATE/doc/fuzzing/Flow.md

 massive amounts of mutations, and we would be able to increase the number of paths we explore.

+## Implementations
+It would be possible to directly write a new trace, where the concurrent once, mutex, send and receive are reversed.
+But here we use a simple method to reduce the overhead.
+For each of the pairs of operations we wish to reorder, we store the operations, that in the recorded trace was first in a file.

+When an operation tries to execute an operations, it will first check if it is in this file.
+If this is the case, the execution of the operation is paused for a predefined number of second.
+After this timer has passed it will be released and the operation execution.
+This gives the other operation time to execution first, therefore reversing the order if the operations.
+This also implicitly contains a timeout.
+If the operation that should be execute first has not been executed, e.g. because the oder of the operations cannot be changed for some reason, the waiting operation will continue its execution, therefore continuing the program without the possibility of it getting stuck.

 ## Comparison to GoPie
 Lets look at the following example: